gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-props.md

 * required: `false`
 * type: `Boolean`

-Says if the container height should swell and contracts to fit contents.
+When `true` the `GridLayout` container is adjusting height and width based on the content.

 ## borderRadiusPx